 We will continue to keep you updated with our progress, including when we have concluded contract negotiations and signed with the new CM, when production begins, and everything that follows.

 User Testing Videos Giving People (and a dog) Musical Superpowers

 To date, we’ve had over 1,000+ people try the MI Guitar from all walks of life.
 We’ve tested this at:

 While it might take some people longer than others, when someone recognizes that they are playing the right chords to the song, something magical happens.
 Psychologists call it “flow."
 And bearing witness to that state change in just one session is nothing short of amazing.
 It feeds our team and keeps us motivated to deliver this amazing experience to everyone.

 We’re very grateful to you for your support and continuing to stand by us.
 Since you backed us, we’ve focused on doing the things which will make the guitars every bit of the feel and performance you expect.
 It’s our heartfelt desire to make Magic Instruments the kind of company which will support you and our growing community of supporters into the future.
 We’ve grown our team to six people, and our investors now include a venture capital fund, angel investors, friends and family, and equity crowdfunding.

-As a token of our appreciation for your patience, we’d like to offer you a guitar strap as our gift if you placed your order before January 28th, 2017.
+As a token of our appreciation for your patience, we’d like to offer you a guitar strap as our gift if you placed your order before January 28th, 2017 which will be included with the shipment of your guitar.
 Or if you pre-ordered a guitar strap during our Indiegogo campaign we will refund you $19 when we begin shipping.

 Cancellation of Your Pre-Order